94marianag/94marianag/README.md

 ### Hello world :earth_americas:

-I'm Mariana García graduated as Biomedical Engineer.
-My desire to belong to the IT industry took me to a programming bootcamp that changed my life ✨
+I'm Mariana García graduated as Biomedical Engineer, but the story doesn't end here, I have always found satisfaction in solving problems coupled with my desire to belong to the IT industry leed me to take a fullstack bootcamp that changed my life ✨
+And the story of a woman_technologist: fullstack developer begins...
-My final project was a simulation of an online radio, I called it RadiEra, check it here https://github.com/94marianag/RaidEra_Online_Radio
+My final project was a simulation of an online radio, I called it **RadiEra**, check it here https://github.com/94marianag/RaidEra_Online_Radio

+  I am on a mission to solve problems **creatively** :rocket:

 <!--
 **94marianag/94marianag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.